DevNLKoen/EndlessHostRoles/README.md

   name, not on the Shapeshift button => Changed the basis to regular Impostor
 - Eraser: Erase by Voting or by Kill Button & What to do when target is neutral
 - Hangman: Kill Cooldown after strangling
-- Mare (add-on): Can kill at all times, but if lights are not out, the kill cooldown is higher
 - Quick Shooter now works correctly
 - Serial Killer: Suicide Timer is displayed next to the role name, not on the Shapeshift button => Changed the basis to regular Impostor; Setting whether the Suicide Timer only starts after their first kill